hirotoe0112/english-helloworld/src/pages/about.md

 Thank you for visiting my website!

-My name is Suzuka.
-I’m a Japanese.
-I want to improve my English, so I started an English diary.
+My name is Suzuka, and I am Japanese.
+I love English so much that I couldn't resist expressing my ideas in English after I started reading English books.

-My dream is to get a bachelor’s degree in Computer Science from an American university.
-I want to learn it as it will also be useful for my work.
+I am now studying at the University of the People, pursuing a bachelor's degree in Computer Science.
+Times New Roman is designated in the university, so this website is written in that font.

-My hobbies are programming, playing the piano, composing, reading books, playing video games, and so on.
+I like reading English books, as I mentioned previously, and learning IT subjects and other fields in English, playing the piano, composing, and so on in my spare time.

-I will try my best to write this in correct and natural English, please tell me if I have made a mistake.
+Since I will try to write this correctly and naturally, please let me know if I have made a mistake.

 Thank you.